John Tennent (courtier): Death of James V and the Honours of Scotland

 Tennent was a signatory to the instrument made at Falkland Palace at the king's deathbed which David Beaton used to attempt to claim the regency.
 After the death of James V, John Tennent carried out the instructions of Regent Arran and Cardinal Beaton, and dispersed numerous items from the king's wardrobe and armoury to their favourites.
 A record of these gifts survives in the British Library.

+According to the title page of the manuscript inventory, William Baillie of Lamington and John Kirkcaldy received the wardrobe goods "fra Johne Tennent quha had the keping and charge of befoir in our said soverane lordis tyme".
+Tennent handed over the late king's crown set all over with precious stones and orient pearl together with a sceptre set with a "great beriall" (a rock crystal) in the head of it, and the sword of honour with two belts.

 The king's former lawyer, Adam Otterburn received a gift of armour on 22 December by the order of Cardinal Beaton, including a "secret courage", a helmet covered with corduroy, a "Jack of plate", two rapiers and other items.

 Marriage and family

 John Tennent married Mause Atkinson (Mavis or Marion Acheson) who had been the king's laundress since 1516.
 The household books record barrels of soap delivered to her for washing table linen.
 She also made linen items, like nightcaps, for the king.

-His property, Listonshiels was in the parish of Kirkliston.
+His property, Listonshiels, was in the parish of Kirkliston.
 It belonged to Torphichen Preceptory and as a reward for his services, John paid a reduced feudal rent; "listonschelis, set to iohne tennent be the kingis command in feu for £6 of maile allanerlie", £6 rent only.
 Another servant, Robert Hamilton, enjoyed a similar privilege at Briggis.
+Tennent and Atkinson were granted lands in Abernethy in 1531.

 John and Mause had no surviving children, and Listonshiels passed to John's brother Patrick Tennent by 1549.
 Patrick Tennent was married to Elizabeth Hoppar, whose sister Katrine Hoppar was married to the Edinburgh merchant Andrew Moubray (III) who built Moubray House in Edinburgh.